MahadQorane/takehometestmahad/README.md

 # External Dependencies
-REST-assured – for making and validating REST API calls JUnit & Cucumber – for writing and organizing tests
+REST-assured – for making and validating REST API calls

+JUnit & Cucumber – for writing and organising tests

 # Known Limitations
 The test suite uses API’s free tier, which has a 1,000-request monthly limit.
 Exceeding this quota will cause tests to fail.
 If tests fail, check for this error: